anubhavrawal/git_commands/README.md

 `ssh -T git@github.com`

-the above command will process, type `yes` when prompted and then it will ask for your **passphrase if you had setup one when it was prompted last time**.
+the above command will process, type `yes` when prompted and then it will ask for your **passphrase if you had setup one before**.
 Enter the **passphrase** and the execution should look like bellow:

 ```
 $ ssh -T git@github.com